 A "phantom pain" is a sensation of pain in a limb or body part that is no longer there.
 Both Snake and Miller end up losing limbs over the course the game.
 Similarly, the antagonist, Skull Face, is missing most of his face.
 It also refers to emotional pain brought from losing loved ones, and how their deaths haunt people.

-"Deja Vu" means something looks familiar even though you've never seen it before, and it's the title of the extra mission where the player must re-enact scenes from the original MGS in Camp Omega.
+"Déjà Vu" means something looks familiar even though you've never seen it before, and it's the title of the extra mission where the player must re-enact scenes from the original Metal Gear Solid in Camp Omega.
 There's no way Big Boss has ever been to Shadow Moses Island, so there's no way the stuff should look familiar to him, but it's familiar to us, the players.

 "Jamais Vu," on the other hand, means something familiar seeming unfamiliar to you as if something was wrong with it.
 The mission is about detecting and eliminating body snatchers, who are close-but-not-perfect imitations of the real people they've snatched.
 "They look the same, but they're not!" is a common cry from people in body snatcher movies.

-Zig zagged with CQC.
-The chaining of CQC attacks is a lot more difficult to pull off than it was in Peace Walker (You can still chain-throw enemies just like in Peace Walker, though you won't get nearly as many opportunities as in the previous game because nowadays enemies aren't stupid enough to mill around you and wait to get thrown.), but CQC will knock someone out with one throw, as it did in Snake Eater and Guns Of The Patriots.
+Zigzagged with CQC.
+The chaining of CQC attacks is a lot more difficult to pull off than it was in Peace Walker (you can still chain-throw enemies just like in Peace Walker, though you won't get nearly as many opportunities as in the previous game because nowadays enemies aren't stupid enough to mill around you and wait to get thrown), but CQC will knock someone out with one throw, as it did in Metal Gear Solid 3 and Metal Gear Solid 4.

-Even further zig-zagged with the Fulton Recovery System in Phantom Pain.
+Even further zigzagged with the Fulton Recovery System in The Phantom Pain.
 It no longer counts as an item with limited ammo (it instead costs 300 GMP per use) and is more versatile, as it can be used on everything from soldiers to vehicles to sheep.
-On the other hand, Fulton balloons always have a random chance of failingnote The best success rate according to the E3 demo appears to be 90% At the Gamescom footage, 100% success rates were visible, buts its unknown what factors into success besides weather., and that chance increases in bad weather.
+On the other hand, Fulton balloons always have a random chance of failing,note The best success rate according to the E3 demo appears to be 90%.
+At the Gamescom footage, 100% success rates were visible, buts it's unknown what factors into success besides weather. and that chance increases in bad weather.

 Never Trust a Trailer: The original trailer for The Phantom Pain made it look the game was a completely new IP being developed by an unknown Swedish company.

-Numbered Sequels: The first one in six years since MGS4, although Peace Walker and Rising were released in the years between, the former being the previous Kojima-directed game in the series and the chronological predecessor of Ground Zeroes.
+Numbered Sequels: The first one in six years since Metal Gear Solid 4, although Peace Walker and Metal Gear Rising were released in the years between, the former being the previous Kojima-directed game in the series and the chronological predecessor of Ground Zeroes.

-Oddly Named Sequel 2: Electric Boogaloo: MGS V uses a Roman numeral, in contrast to the Arabic ones used by previous entries.
+Oddly Named Sequel 2: Electric Boogaloo: Metal Gear Solid V uses a Roman numeral, in contrast to the Arabic ones used by previous entries.
 The "V" stands for "victory", in response to the recent leap forward in Western video game development.

 One Game for the Price of Two: Ground Zeroes was initially intended to be a prologue portion of The Phantom Pain and was only produced separately when development of the main campaign was taking too long.
 While Ground Zeroes is not required to play The Phantom Pain, data from the former can be carried over to the latter.